Rakarake/Engineless/README.md

 ecs.AddSystem(Event.Update, SimpleSystem);
 ecs.Start();
 ```

+Note that components must be reference types if you wish to modify them
+since the you will always get copies of value types.
+A workaround is wrapping value types, say with `Wrapper<T>`.

+The engine is currently not optimized for speed, it does not take
+locality into consideration, and queries are of O(n) complexity (even
+ones that query one component, this could probably be fixed).

+There are few safety checks, for example, systems with faulty arguments
+will be reported only when they are about to be used.

 ## Some design decisions
 There was a separation of the interface of the engine, before and after